-If you’ve been searching the web for Crock-Pot Pulled Pork like so many folks are during football season and now for your Super Bowl party, congratulations, you found the right site!
-We wrote the book on it — Cheater BBQ, Barbecue Anytime, Anywhere, in any Weather.
+If you’ve been searching the web for Crockpot Pulled Pork recipes you’ve come to the right place.
+We wrote the book on it — Cheater BBQ: Barbecue Anytime, Anywhere, in Any Weather.

-When the meat is fork tender scoop/lift it out of the pot and set it on a sturdy foil pan or casserole dish.
+FOURTH: When the meat is fork tender scoop/lift it out of the pot and set it on a sturdy foil pan or casserole dish.
 Now pull the meat apart with a pair of forks.
 We’ve made this a zillion times and each time it’s still a beautiful and amazing process.
 The barbecue is tender and moist, nicely smoky, and clean-up is a cinch.
+Hard to believe it’s crockpot pulled pork.

 No one will know how you made this fantastic barbecue or be able to tell that it didn’t come out of a conventional smoker.
 It came out of your own kitchen smoker, otherwise known as a slow cooker or a crock-pot.
 We hope you’ll share your secret.